The Hardest Year of My Life

 I did what I could, I asked for help, and I had/have grace for myself.

 Do you see what I mean?
-Impossible.
+That moment in time was impossible.
 I COULD NOT DO IT ALL.
-Even with help it was more than I could handle.
-I just did what I could, and I tried not to let the weight of everything take me out.
-I cried a lot; I tried to stay positive and strong for my people and most of all — I had grace for myself.
-I accepted that I was doing all that I could and that the demands just outweighed my capabilities.
+Even with help it felt like more than I could handle both emotionally and physically.
+I just did what I could, and tried not to let the weight of everything take me out.

 3. I raised my frequency.

 I would lay in bed and send rainbow light to Bill’s tumor, which by the way was almost completely gone when he had surgery.
 Was it the rainbow light or the chemo?
-Potayto/Potahto.
+It doesn’t really matter.
 I would send loving energy to all my people, including myself.
 I’d go for walks.
-I expressed love and gratitude for what I did have, either in prayer, in my mind or out loud.
+I expressed love and gratitude for what I still had, either in prayer, in my mind or out loud.
 And I tried to always be kind even when I was wholly depleted because the truth is, we all were.
-And when I could I took care of myself, drank water and ate a good meal.
+And when I could, I took care of myself with simple things like drinking water and eating a good meal.

 4. I rested.

-Sometimes I would sit on the couch staring at nothing.
-I took up a hobby of knitting winter hats, so I could sit and do basically nothing.
+Sometimes I would sit on the couch staring at nothing for an hour or more.
+I took up a hobby of knitting winter hats, so I could sit and do basically something while I was doing nothing.
 I’d take a bath, sometimes for 3 hours.
 I allowed myself time for nothing in whatever gaps I could find it.

 5. I shared.